DanielChesla/HTTP-Status-cheatsheet/README.md

 # HTTP-Status-cheatsheet

-Just a quick reference for myself for HTTP Status when doing API testing
+Just a quick reference for myself and my team for HTTP Status when doing API testing

 ## 100 - 199 Informational Responses